matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

                             Step 4: Manually edit my ratings file until it is complete.

-1. Once the script for step 3 has created the file "My 20XX NFL Ratings - Initial.csv," copy the file into "docs\My Ratings\20XX" and make another copy as "My 20XX NFL Ratings - In Progress 20XX_MM_DD.csv."
+1. Once the script for step 3 has created the file "My 20XX Player Attributes - Initial.csv," copy the file into "docs\My Ratings\20XX" and make another copy as "My 20XX Player Attributes - In Progress 20XX_MM_DD.csv."
 Manually edit (and save revisions of) the file to:
     a.
 Resolve any conflicts, meaning those fields whose values are shown as TBD or CONFLICT.
     b.
 Add important 'missing' (defaulted) values, particularly for new players in areas like Face ID, Hair Style, etc.
     c.
 Sort by each field to make sure we get a range we expect, and that there are no empty or invalid values.
+        * TO FIND MISSING FIELDS (BLANK CELLS IN EXCEL):
+        - Select the entire range where there should be no blank cells.
+        - Press F5 (fn-F5 on the Mac keyboard).
+        - This brings up a "Go To" window.
+Here, click on the "Special..." button at the bottom.
+        - Select the radio button for Blanks and click OK.
+            It should show the first empty cell (if any) or say "No cells were found."
     d.
 Fill out roster numbers at each position to be slightly more than what they were in the original roster, "docs\Roster dumps\roster_default08_NFL_ONLY.csv," as below: